Skip to contents

 Introduction

-The didhetero package provides tools to construct doubly robust uniform confidence bands (UCB) for the group-time conditional average treatment effect (CATT) function given a pre-treatment covariate of interest in the staggered difference-in-differences (DiD) setup of Callaway and Sant’Anna (2021).
-The uniform inference procedures are developed by Imai, Qin, and Yanagi (2023) “Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences”.
+The didhetero package provides tools to construct doubly robust uniform confidence bands for the group-time conditional average treatment effect (CATT) function given a pre-treatment continuous covariate of interest and a variety of useful summary parameters in the staggered difference-in-differences (DiD) setup of Callaway and Sant’Anna (2021).

 Installation